Miss Dixon

 HUMANITIES

-Geography: What is it like here?
+Geography: What is it like to live in Accra?

 SCIENCE